AppDaemon/appdaemon/docs/APPGUIDE.rst

 The input\_select constraint prevents callbacks unless the specified input\_select is set to one or more of the nominated (comma separated) values.
-This is useful to allow certain Apps to be turned on and off according to some flag, e.g. a house mode flag.
+This is useful to allow certain Apps to be turned on and off according to some flag, e.g., a house mode flag.

 .. code:: yaml